-Later that same month, for instance, Harris’s team reported in the journal Life Science Alliance another way to achieve greater specificity with cytosine base editors.
-And Liu’s group developed three new Cas9 variants that can target areas of the genome once inaccessible to editing.
-In June, two other research groups reported dual base editors that combine the DNA letter-swapping abilities of both adenine and cytosine base editors.
-And Liu’s team has now tapped artificial intelligence to predict base editing outcomes, he and his colleagues report June 12, 2020, in the journal Cell.
+Later that same month, for instance, Harris’s team reported in the journal Life Science Alliance another way to achieve greater specificity with cytosine base editorsexternal link, opens in a new tab.
+And Liu’s group developed three new Cas9 variantsexternal link, opens in a new tab that can target areas of the genome once inaccessible to editing.
+In June, two other research groups reported dual base editorsexternal link, opens in a new tab that combine the DNA letter-swapping abilities of both adenine and cytosine base editors.
+And Liu’s team has now tapped artificial intelligence to predict base editing outcomesexternal link, opens in a new tab, he and his colleagues report June 12, 2020, in the journal Cell.

 Base editors still aren’t perfect, Harris says.
 But he calls the spate of recent improvements “several steps in the right direction.”

 How could scientists eventually package base editors into a form people can use?